The first fast-food franchisee to advise Trump on reopening restaurants has donated more than $400,000 to the president’s reelection — including $200,000 in March

 - A roundtable with restaurant-industry leaders and President Trump on Monday will be the first time a fast-food franchisee participates in discussing the White House’s plans to help the restaurant industry recover from the pandemic.

-- James Bodenstedt is the CEO of Muy Cos., a Wendy’s, Taco Bell, and Pizza Hut franchisee.
+- James Bodenstedt is the CEO of Muy Cos., which operates Wendy’s, Taco Bell, and Pizza Hut franchises.

 - Bodenstedt has donated more than $440,000 to Trump’s reelection campaign, including $200,000 in March.